All comparisons

 Best for AI sessions that bring the two of you together

 Harmony comes in as the strongest choice for true joint sessions: you and your partner join one live session2 together and Harmony guides the conversation turn by turn, so each of you gets the space to be fully heard.
-It draws on evidence-based couples approaches like the Gottman Method, Emotionally Focused Therapy (EFT), and Intimacy From the Inside Out (IITO), switching seamlessly between voice and text.
+It draws on evidence-based couples approaches like the Gottman Method, Emotionally Focused Therapy (EFT), and Intimacy From the Inside Out (IITO), giving each person the option to seamlessly switch between speaking or typing.
 Before you begin, a pre-session drawer3 lets you set a shared focus, plus what each of you wants individually.

 After each session, both of you get a post-session analysis4 with key insights, experiments to try, and visualizations like comic strips, plus a journal5 for your own reflections.
-Harmony maintains memory across all sessions, and it does individual therapy too, specializing in IFS with a CBT mode, so what comes up in your solo sessions can optionally carry into your couples work.
+Harmony maintains memory across all sessions, and it does individual therapy too (utilizing IFS and CBT modalities).
+What comes up in your solo sessions can optionally be used in any couple sessions.

 Pros